HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 CORS Impact

-Since QUERY is not on the CORS safelist, preflight requests (OPTIONS) are required when sending from a browser.
+Since QUERY is not included in the CORS safelist, preflight requests (OPTIONS) are required when sending from a browser.

 Access-Control-Allow-Methods: GET, POST, QUERY, OPTIONS

-This may impact performance for browser client APIs (additional round-trip communication occurs).
+This may affect performance for browser client APIs (additional round-trip communication occurs).

 5b1bf509-8a2d-4a7b-927d-f397a33a7462